 During the onsite phase of the audit, the auditor interviewed an investigator from the OIG.
 The investigator explained that use of a polygraph examination or other truth-telling device is problematic in an investigation due to the admissibility in court proceedings.
 The OIG assesses the credibility of all persons individually regardless of their status as an incarcerated individual.
-The auditor interviewed seven incarcerated individuals who had reported sexual abuse.
-All seven incarcerated individuals told the auditor they had not been asked to take a polygraph examination and were given the opportunity to fully explain their allegation.
+The auditor interviewed five incarcerated individuals who had reported sexual abuse.
+All five incarcerated individuals told the auditor they had not been asked to take a polygraph examination and were given the opportunity to fully explain their allegation.
 Based on this analysis, the auditor finds the facility in compliance with this provision.

 115.71(f).
-FDC Procedure 108.015 - Sexual Battery, Sexual Harassment, and Sexual Misconduct Investigations, provided to the auditor in the PAQ, requires that administrative investigations be tolled during the criminal investigation.
+FDC Procedure 108.015 Sexual Battery, Sexual Harassment, and Sexual Misconduct Investigations requires that administrative investigations be tolled during the criminal investigation.